aberazniova/ai-cookbook-edu/.github/instructions/project_structure.instructions.md

 - **General Principle:**
   - Always ensure the working directory is set to the appropriate subdirectory (`client` for frontend, `backend` for backend) before running any project-specific commands.
+  - Always read the instructions documents for the corresponding directory, before generating or modifying any code.
+They are located in the `.github/instructions/` directory.